 You should expect to be in the department for about 60 to 90 minutes.
 The CT scan itself takes a matter of seconds but there are some preparation and recovery needed before and after.

 What happens after?

 Once you have sat for a short period of time after the scan, you can leave.
-This recovery period is to ensure there are no signs of any allergy to the dye or dizziness from the beta-blockers.
+This recovery period is to ensure there are no signs of any allergy to the dye or dizziness from the medication used to slow your heart rate.
 If you feel fine, then you should be able to get on with your normal routine that day.
 There are no restrictions on driving.

 In his next article, Dr Allan Harkness discusses the benefits of coronary CT.